adlajebara/word-counting/README.md

 * wordfrequency.py contains the tokenize, word count and print functions

 ## TO-DO
-Make it faster for larger files.
+Make it faster for analysing larger files.